 A major breach of the protective cap is the result of a rupture or displacement of the geotextile fabric, CCMs, or rip-rap and exposure to contaminated soil, waste, or Reservoir sediment beneath the cap.
-Additional excavation of contaminated materials may be necessary to secure the disturbed areas so that the protection of human health is maintained and contaminant migration does not occur.
+Additional excavation of contaminated materials may be necessary to secure the disturbed areas so that the protection of human health and the environment is maintained, and contaminant migration does not occur.

 Repair of major breaches will be conducted by persons certified to handle or remove ACM.
 Contaminated soil or ACM displaced by a major breach will be excavated and disposed of at an approved facility.
-Sampling and analysis will be conducted consistent with EPA's Site Management Plan for Post Remedial Action Confirmation Sampling and Long-Term Monitoring, BoRit Asbestos Superfund Site, Operable Unit 1, Ambler, Pennsylvania, dated September 2017, to confirm that contamination was removed and did not migrate beyond the breached area.
+Sampling and analysis will be conducted consistent with EPA's Final Site Management Plan for Post Remedial Action Confirmation Sampling and Long-Term Monitoring, BoRit Asbestos Superfund Site, Operable Unit 1, Ambler, Pennsylvania, dated September 2017 (CDM Smith 2017b), to confirm that contamination was removed and did not migrate beyond the breached area.

 Where applicable, repair of a major breach will follow the general steps outlined in Section 2.3.1.
-The depth of clean material should match depths implemented during EPA Removal Program efforts as detailed in the EPA Removal Program reports and on as-built drawings.
+The depth of clean material will match depths implemented during EPA Removal Program efforts as detailed in the EPA Removal Program Summary Reports and on as-built drawings.
 All repairs will be documented on the Site as-built drawings updated by the entity responsible for O&M.

-Where applicable, information regarding BMPs, such as importing clean fill material, in Appendix E should be considered prior to the on-set of maintenance activities.
+Where applicable, information regarding BMPs, such as importing clean fill material, in Appendix E will be considered prior to the initiation of maintenance activities.